TrellixVulnTeam/swahilipython_SCMU/Doc/howto/unicode.rst

 etc., are all different characters.
 So are 'È' and 'Í'.
 Characters vary depending on the language or context you're talking about.
-For example, there's a character for "Roman Numeral One", 'Ⅰ', that's separate from the uppercase letter 'I'.
+For example, there's a character for "Roman Numeral One", 'Ⅰ', that's separate kutoka the uppercase letter 'I'.
 They'll usually look the same, but these are two different characters that have different meanings.

 The Unicode standard describes how characters are represented by